AlekseyUstsinau/devops-ai-edu/docs/demo-1/02-demo-1-app-build-deploy-walkthrough-en.md

   Dockerfile
   README.md            # brief build & run instructions
-terraform/             # existing root from infra demo (DO NOT duplicate backend/provider) ecs-task-definition-app.tf   # new task definition for CorpSite ecs-service-app.tf           # new ECS service referencing existing ALB target group (or creates target group if not yet present) app-security-groups.tf       # (only if separate SG needed to restrict ingress from ALB SG) ecs-autoscaling-app.tf       # (added later in autoscaling step; placeholder comment ok now) locals-app.tf                # (optional) naming helpers, or extend existing locals
+terraform/             # existing root from infra demo (DO NOT duplicate backend/provider) ecs-task-definition-app.tf   # if task tefenition not exist already ecs-service-app.tf           # if not exist already app-security-groups.tf       # (only if separate SG needed to restrict ingress from ALB SG) ecs-autoscaling-app.tf       # (added later in autoscaling step; placeholder comment ok now) locals-app.tf                # (optional) naming helpers, or extend existing locals